luphord/awesome-stars/README.md

 ## Python

+- [snopher](https://github.com/fluhus/snopher) - A practical guide on calling Go from Python using ctypes.
+- [pysd](https://github.com/JamesPHoughton/pysd) - System Dynamics Modeling in Python
 - [moviepy](https://github.com/Zulko/moviepy) - Video editing with Python
 - [graphtage](https://github.com/trailofbits/graphtage) - A semantic diff utility and library for tree-like files such as JSON, JSON5, XML, HTML, YAML, and CSV.
 - [msgspec](https://github.com/jcrist/msgspec) - A fast and friendly MessagePack implementation for Python
-- [CompreFace](https://github.com/exadel-inc/CompreFace) - Free and open-source face recognition system from Exadel
 - [SamplerBox](https://github.com/josephernest/SamplerBox) - SamplerBox is a sampler based on RaspberryPi.
 - [micropython-midi](https://github.com/cjbarnes18/micropython-midi) - A midi implementation example for micropython.
 - [FinanceDatabase](https://github.com/JerBouma/FinanceDatabase) - This is a database of 180.000+ symbols containing Equities, ETFs, Funds, Indices, Futures, Options, Currencies, Cryptocurrencies and Money Markets.